OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 ## Specify which Office versions and platforms can host your add-in

-You cannot explicitly specify the Office versions and builds or the platforms on which your add-in should be installable, and you wouldn't want to because you would have to revise your manifest whenever support for the add-in features that your add-in uses is extended to a new version or platform.
+You can't explicitly specify the Office versions and builds or the platforms on which your add-in should be installable, and you wouldn't want to because you would have to revise your manifest whenever support for the add-in features that your add-in uses is extended to a new version or platform.
 Instead, specify in the manifest the APIs that your add-in needs.
-Office prevents the add-in from being installed on combinations of Office version and platform that do not support the APIs and ensures that the add-in won't appear in **My Add-ins**.
+Office prevents the add-in from being installed on combinations of Office version and platform that don't support the APIs and ensures that the add-in won't appear in **My Add-ins**.

 > [!IMPORTANT]
 > Only use the base manifest to specify the API members that your add-in must have to be of any significant value at all.
-If your add-in uses an API for some features but has other useful features that don't require the API, you should design the add-in so that it is installable on platform and Office version combinations that don't support the API but provides a diminished experience on those combinations.
+If your add-in uses an API for some features but has other useful features that don't require the API, you should design the add-in so that it's installable on platform and Office version combinations that don't support the API but provides a diminished experience on those combinations.
 For more information, see [Design for alternate experiences](#design-for-alternate-experiences).

 ### Requirement sets